whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/18-selected-super-useful-linux-one-liners914-revision-v1-18-selected-super-useful-linux-one-liners.md

 ```

-## 18. Copy the permissions of file1 the same as file2
+## 18. Copy the Permissions of File1 the Same as File2

 A simple way to copy permissions from file2 to file1